batrdn/pylambda-example/README.md

 Publish the docker image:

-0. `aws configure` and set the credentials
+0. `aws configure` and set the credentials.
+Before setting up the configuration, you need to create a new access key from AWS console.

 1. `aws ecr get-login-password --region ${region} | docker login --username AWS --password-stdin ${registryUrl}`